dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 A statistical language model is simply a probability distribution over sequences of words or characters [1].
 In this tutorial, we'll restrict our attention to word-based language models.
-Given a reliable language model we can answer questions like *which among the following strings are we more likely to encounter?*
+Given a reliable language model, we can answer questions like *which among the following strings are we more likely to encounter?*

 1. 'On Monday, Mr. Lamar’s “DAMN.” took home an even more elusive honor, one that may never have even seemed within reach: the Pulitzer Prize"